AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-forms-portal.md

 * Enable searching of forms based on title and description.
 * Use custom CSS to customize the look and feel of the portal.
 * Create links to forms.
-* Lists drafts and submissions related to Adaptive Form created by end user.
+* Lists drafts and submissions related to Adaptive Forms created by the end user.

 ## Components of a Forms Portal Page {#forms-portal-components}